magento/devdocs/guides/v2.2/cloud/project/user-admin.md

 Available commands:

 -  `magento-cloud user:add`–adds a user to the project
 -  `magento-cloud user:delete`–deletes a user
 -  `magento-cloud user:list [users]`–lists project users
 -  `magento-cloud user:role`–views or change the user role

-The following examples show how to add a user and configure the project and environment-level role, and how to change he project and  user and change the role assigned to a user.
+The following examples show how to add a user and configure the project and environment-level role, and how to how to modify project assignments and assigned user roles.

 #### To add a user and assign roles:

 1. Add the user: